Legal Advice for Renting — 63 results

 FORM NOTES ARE FOR INFORMATIONAL PURPOSES... more

-Written by attorney Thomas J Major, almost 2 years ago.
+Written by attorney Thomas J Major, about 2 years ago.

 New Jersey is one of only four states that provide for rent control.
 Jersey City is one of 98 municipalities that enacted local rent-control laws.
 While Hoboken and Bayonne recently... more